shuochunlin/midinet-debugged-20240504/README.md

   [New] has_val_test = 0 for not using validation set, 1 for using validation set
 3. Run main.py.

+Relevant hyperparameters, aside from the model, include:
+1. label_smoothing_weight: Author set real labels to 0.9 (instead of 1), and fake labels to 0.
+Alter this value to affect confidence of discriminator.
+2. mean_image_weight: Lambda 1 of author's feature matching function.
+Setting values higher lead to closer resemblance to real data.
+3. feature_matching_weight: Lambda 2 of author's feature matching function.
+Setting values higher lead to closer resemblance to real data.
+4. continuity_weight: [new] Added to penalize model for not holding notes enough.
+Optimal values still under experimentation.
+5. batch_size: The usual batch size.

+Metrics to monitor while training:
+1. Loss_D: Discriminator's loss.
+2. Loss_G: Generator's loss.

 After running the model the following files would be created:
 |files                     |  function|
 |-|-|